dwyl/learn-flutter/README.md

 As we've already stated,
 the core of `Flutter` are widgets.
 In fact, almost everything is a widget - even layout models.
 The things you see are widgets.

 ![image](https://user-images.githubusercontent.com/17494745/200579851-de25d19d-5c80-4033-8491-c2ff452f7137.png)

 But things that you *don't see* are also widgets.
-We mentioned this before but we'll understand it better now.
+We mentioned this before
+but we'll understand it better now.
-For any web or mobile app development, we need to create layouts to organize our components in and make it look _shiny_ ✨ and _good-looking_ 🎨.
+For any web or mobile app development, we need to create layouts to organize our components and make them look _shiny_ ✨ and _good-looking_ 🎨.

 This example is taken from the official docs: https://docs.flutter.dev/development/ui/layout#lay-out-a-widget